Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Self-Improvement Property of -Estimates

 pointwise on $X$ where $n(x)=\dim(\A,\Gamma)(x)$. \end{corollary}

 \begin{proof} It only remains to prove the step from \eqref{first} to \eqref{second}.
 This follows from

-Here we used the fact that $\|B\|_{HS}^2\ge \frac n{n-1} \, \|B\|_{2,2}^2$ for any traceless, symmetric $(n\times n)$-matrix $B$ and that $\frac n{n-1}(a-\frac1n b)^2+(\frac 1n+\frac1{N-n})b^2\ge\frac N{N-1}a^2$ for any pair of numbers $a,b$. \end{proof}
+Here we used the fact that $\|B\|_{HS}^2\ge \frac n{n-1} \, \|B\|_{2}^2$ for any traceless, symmetric $(n\times n)$-matrix $B$ and that $\frac n{n-1}(a-\frac1n b)^2+(\frac 1n+\frac1{N-n})b^2\ge\frac N{N-1}a^2$ for any pair of numbers $a,b$. \end{proof}

-The last version \eqref{Ba-Qi} is the 'extended $\BE(\K,N)$-inequality' derived in \cite{Bak-Qia}.
+The last version \eqref{Ba-Qi} is the `extended $\BE(\K,N)$-inequality' derived in \cite{Bak-Qia}.
 See also \cite{Sav} for recent generalizations (with $N=\infty$) to metric measure spaces.
-Let us reformulate the previous result for the case $N=\infty$. \begin{corollary} The Bakry-Emery condition $\BE(\K,\infty)$ -- that is, the condition $\Gamma_2(f)\ge\K\,\Gamma(f)$ for all $f\in \A$ -- implies the following scale of 'improved $\BE(\K,\infty)$-inequalities' for all $f\in\A$
+Let us reformulate the previous result for the case $N=\infty$. \begin{corollary} The Bakry-{\'E}mery condition $\BE(\K,\infty)$ -- that is, the condition $\Gamma_2(f)\ge\K\,\Gamma(f)$ for all $f\in \A$ -- implies the following scale of `improved $\BE(\K,\infty)$-inequalities' for all $f\in\A$

 \end{corollary}

 The importance of the inequalities \eqref{super-eins} and \eqref{super-zwei0} -- which lead to the very first inequality in Corollaries \ref{be-N-imp} and \ref{be-8-imp} -- will become evident in the next chapter where under mild assumptions we prove that these are indeed \emph{equalities}.